rum vs synthetic monitoring

 What Is Synthetic Monitoring?

-Synthetic monitoring is a popular method of active monitoring that will help determine that a website performs and is functional.
+If you are asking yourself what is Synthetic Monitoring, it is a popular method of active monitoring that will help determine that a website performs and is functional.
 By simulating user activity on a website or application, developers can test response times, performance, and functionality.
 Synthetic monitoring enables developers to identify performance issues before they impact users.

 How Synthetic Monitoring Works